 In 1990, the West Virginia Legislature ordered a statewide reappraisal of all property in West Virginia.
 This was ordered because most property in the state had not been revalued for 20 to 30 years.
 Property purchased within the last few years was being valued much higher than similar property which had not changed hands for those 20-30 years.
 In other words, similar homes were not being assessed the same.
 Reappraisal now occurs in three year cycles and the goal is to estimate each property's fair, current market value - the price your property could sell for today on the open market.

 There is no greater obligation of an Assessor than to value all property fairly and accurately.
 In West Virginia, you can ask for a review of your assessment by the Assessor's Office at any time during the year if you believe either of two things: 1) items that affect the value of your property are listed incorrectly; or 2) the estimated market value is too high and you have evidence that similar properties have sold for less than the market value of your property.
 Remember, however, that an assessment appeal is not a complaint about higher property taxes.
 It is an attempt to prove that your property's estimated current market value is not accurate.
+Presenting clear convincing evidence such as a recent appraisal or bank refinancing documents almost always results in a lowered assessment.

 No!
-Your property tax bill is determined by multiplying a tax rate against your assessed value.
+Your property tax bill is determined by multiplying a levy rate against your assessed value.
 The assessed value is 60% of the property's current market value.
 If property values rise and levy rates are reduced, taxes do not have to rise!